somelinuxguy/ping-gitops/README.md

 # PING GitOps

 Welcome to the gitops repo for the ping app.
+Learn kubernetes components here!

 You'll want to start here: